arthurandreev/JavaHealeniumPOC/README.md

 - heal-enabled=true: This line enables or disables Healenium's self-healing feature.
 When set to true, Healenium's self-healing capabilities will be active.
 - serverHost=localhost: This line specifies the server host for the Healenium backend service.
 In this case, it is set to localhost, meaning the service will run on the same machine as the tests.
 - serverPort=7878: This line defines the port on which the Healenium backend service will listen.
 Here, it is set to port 7878.
 - imitatePort=8000: This line sets the port used for communication between the Healenium backend service and the client (Selenium tests).
 In this case, it is set to port 8000.

+# Summary
+Healenium offers a valuable solution for Selenium automation projects, significantly reducing maintenance work and addressing the common issue of failing regression tests due to minor web locator changes.
+It's a powerful tool for making your test automation more robust and efficient, allowing you to focus on creating tests for new features rather than constantly fixing failing regression tests.
+Explore Healenium further to harness its full capabilities and enhance your test automation processes.